yannicklerestif/meta-pojos/README.md

 The results are output to console.
 If you use eclipse the output will be hyperlinks to places in your code.

 The project is inspired by the very nice [Browse By Query project](http://browsebyquery.sourceforge.net/).
-Have a look at the documentation there if're you're wondering what could be done with meta-pojos, because everything you can do with BBQ should be do-able with meta-pojos, it's just a matter of adding methods to the api.
+Have a look at the documentation there if you're wondering what could be done with meta-pojos, because everything you can do with BBQ should be do-able with meta-pojos, it's just a matter of adding methods to the API.
 So if you're interested but there's something you think I should add, don't hesitate to tell me.

+The project should also become an eclipse plugin, so that you don't have to tell it where your classes are, and also because it will be nicer to display the results as a tree in a specific view (that would look like search results or call hierarchy).

 ## Setup
 Once you have downloaded the project, import meta-pojos-main into your IDE.
 It is a maven project.